textext/textext/docs/source/usage/gui.rst

 When you select it, a dialog will appear that lets you enter any LaTeX code you want (presumably your formula).

+.. tip:: Once you have opened |TexText| via the menu entry in an Inkscape session you can subsequently open it using the keyboard shortcut :bash:`ALT` + :bash:`Q` ("Previous extension").

+   Alternatively, you can specify your own keyboard shortcut, see :ref:`define-keyboard-shortcut` in the FAQ.

 .. _usage-dialog-overview: